Notre Dame Professor Claims Tired Debunked Nonsense Responsible For Crime

 So, Chicago and Indianapolis have a problem with gang violence and the legal system not keeping serious criminals behind bars.
 Seems like that might be more of an issue with the violence in those cities than gun laws.

 South Bend has the same issue.
 South Bend Prosecutor Ken Cotter has also been known to release violent repeat offenders with gang affiliations.
-Mishawaka shares a with South Bend and often has crime imported from South Bend.
+Mishawaka shares a border with South Bend and often has crime imported from South Bend.

 While we are on the subject of other areas getting the blame for local crimes … Chicago is responsible for a lot of crime in South Bend/Mishawaka.
 Chicago gangs and drugs come here.
 Chicago’s Latin Kings gang is very prevalent in South Bend and even has members in local government politics and public education.
 If Chicago were a ‘good neighbor’ they’d get a handle on the gang and drug issues in their city so we didn’t have to deal with it here in Michiana.
 I wonder why Colwell didn’t bring that point up in his article?